On recordThis profile is no longer actively maintained, with the information now possibly out of date

-Originally, five huge dams were planned for the Xingu basin, which would have flooded 18,000 sq km of the rainforest, generating over 20,000 MW of electricity.
-The upstream dams would have stored water for Belo Monte (then called Kararaô), making it more effective in generating electricity.
-They would have also flooded indigenous reserves and protected areas.
-That proposal was defeated in 1989 after huge opposition from the Kayapo Indians and a worldwide movement spearheaded by pop star Sting rose to defend the Kayapo's land and rights.
+Originally, five huge dams were planned for the Xingu basin, which would have flooded 18,000 sq km of the rainforest.
+The dams were said to generate over 20,000 MW of electricity.
+The upstream dams would have stored water for Belo Monte, then called Kararaô, making it more effective in generating electricity.
+It would also mean flooding indigenous reserves and protected areas.
+That proposal was rejected in 1989 after huge opposition from the Kayapo Indians.
+A worldwide movement, spearheaded by pop star Sting, rose to defend the Kayapo's land and rights.

 The Belo Monte plan was launched in 2002.
-Under the new engineering design for the Belo Monte complex, more than 80% of the flow of the Xingu would be diverted down two huge artificial canals - each 500 meters wide - to the powerhouse, leaving the 100-km rocky stretch downstream known as the Xingu's "Big Bend" high and dry.
+Under the new engineering design for this complex, more than 80% of the flow of the Xingu would be diverted down two huge artificial canals - each 500 meters wide - to the powerhouse, leaving the 100-km rocky stretch downstream, known as the Xingu's "Big Bend", high and dry.
 The powerhouse would have 11,233 MW of installed generating capacity, but would generate an average of only 4,500 MW.
-Belo Monte would operate at peak capacity for only a couple of months out of the year, and during the four to six-month-long low-water season on the Xingu, it would generate as little as 1000 MW of electricity.
+Belo Monte would operate at peak capacity for only a couple of months.
+During the four to six-month-long low-water season on the Xingu, it would generate as little as 1000 MW of electricity.

-Meanwhile, estimates of the total cost of Belo Monte have reached as high as R$44 billion (USD $25 billion) due to increasing environmental and social costs involved in the project.
+Meanwhile, estimates of the total cost of Belo Monte have reached as high as BRL 44 billion (USD 25 billion) due to increasing environmental and social costs involved in the project.

-The financial risk involved in Belo Monte, the meager amount of energy produced throughout the year (only 39% of the dam's capacity without building further dams upstream), and the social risk involved in financing a project that has gained international notoriety for its impacts on indigenous people, are reasons enough for banks to refrain from financing the project.
+The financial risk with this project, the meager amount of energy produced throughout the year (only 39% of the dam's capacity without building further dams upstream), and the social risk involved in financing a project that has gained international notoriety for its impacts on indigenous people, are reasons enough for banks to refrain from financing the project.